-Supply chains play a crucial role in moving goods along to the end user.
-Without them, many businesse simply couldn’t exist.
-But as simple supply chains grow into vast and complex networks, how do you make sure yours remains ethical, profitable, and viable in the long term?
+As simple supply chains grow into vast and complex networks, supply chain management helps businesses thrive on a global scale.
+Businesses are starting to question how they can remain ethical, profitable and viable in the long term.
+The solution is a sustainable supply chain.
 Here we’ll look at what a sustainable supply chain is and why it’s important, and in particular:

 - Elements of a sustainable supply chain